rafaelcpalmeida/TheCodingLove-App/README.md

 # About
 This app is not affiliated with http://thecodinglove.com in any way.
 It's just for my own personal use and to explore the Swift programming language.
-Feel free to fork and use this code for your personal use but please, DO NOT DISTRIBUTE COMPILE AND DISTRIBUTE.
+Feel free to fork and use this code for your personal use but please, DO NOT COMPILE AND DISTRIBUTE.

 Feel free to contact me if you have any doubt or suggestion.
 ### Version